SAFETY CONSIDERATIONS

 The Education portion has resulted in programs to educate boaters in safe operation of their boats through state boating programs and boating safety organizations such as the Coast Guard Auxiliary, the US Power Squadron, and others.
 As a result many states now require that boaters take a course and pass a test, and they issue a card or certificate to them to indicate they have learned a minimum requirement of knowledge.
 It has also resulted in rules for mandatory use of life jackets for children under age 13.

-The Enforcement of operational boating laws and regulations was initially the responsibility of the Coast Guard, but over the years this has been transferred to the states, all of which now have very active enforcement programs.
+The Enforcement of operational boating laws and regulations was initially, mainly the responsibility of the Coast Guard, but over the years this has been transferred to the states, all of which now have very active enforcement programs.
 These programs are coordinated through the National Association Of State Boatng Law Adminstrators (NASBLA) to help insure that enforcement is uniform across the states.

 The Engineering portion of this program was left to the U. S. Coast Guard to develop and enforce uniform standards for recreational boats that would provide a minimum standard of safety.
 This was done in conjunction with the boating industry through the cooperation of the American Boat and Yacht Council (ABYC), the National Marine Manufacturers Association (NMMA), the Society of Automotive Engineers (SAE), the National Fire Protection Association (NFPA), Underwriters Laboratories, (UL) and other boating safety organizations.